GStreamer/gstreamer/markdown/frequently-asked-questions/general.md

 SDK binary packages for Android, iOS, macOS and Windows made available with every GStreamer release.

-## What is GStreamer's relationship with the GNOME community ?
+## What is GStreamer's relationship with the GNOME community?

 GStreamer is an independent project, but we do traditionally have a close relationship with the GNOME community.
 Many of our hackers